 Here at Dead Horse, relax in the shade of cottonwood trees while watching fluffy white clouds roll by both in the sky, and as they reflect from the water.
 With each passing cloud, the thoughts of “real world” problems get carried away into the light blue atmosphere.
 Maybe you’re fishing for bass or catfish and waiting patiently for a bite, maybe you’re just taking in the beauty after a hike through the rugged central Arizona foothills.
 Either way, you’re right there, doing exactly what you need!
 It's even better if you're sharing your amazing experience with someone close to you.

 North east of Dead Horse, Sedona, AZ is home to two absolutely gorgeous parks that display the iconic crimson rocks and natural vibe that have made the Sedona area a worldwide destination.
 Red Rock State Park will lead you on trails that showcase a variety of experiences.
 Dive into the riparian area on trails near Oak Creek and listen to the subtle rumble of water over rocks as you gaze in amazement at the various plants, trees, and wildlife of the area.
-Or you can explore one of the several trails that lead to a vantage with panoramic views of Cathedral Rock, or the Seven Sisters.
+Or you can explore one of the several trails that lead to a vantage with panoramic views of Cathedral Rock, or the Seven Warriors.
 During your time at Red Rock, make a point to talk with one of the rangers about conservation efforts in this special park.